MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/about-url-reservations-and-registration-ssrs-configuration-manager.md

   - "URL registration"
   - "Report Server service, URL reservations"
 ---
-# About URL reservations and registration (Configuration Manager)
+# About URL reservations and registration (Report Server Configuration Manager)
   URLs for Reporting Services applications are defined as URL reservations in HTTP.SYS.
 A URL reservation defines the syntax of a URL endpoint to a Web application.
 URL reservations are defined for both the Report Server Web service and the web portal when you configure the applications on the report server.
 URL reservations are created for you automatically when configure URLs through Setup or the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Configuration tool:

 -   Setup will create URL reservations using default values.
 If Setup installs the default configuration, it will reserve two URLs; one for the Report Server Web service, and another for the web portal.
 You can use the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Configuration tool to add more URLs or modify the default URLs that Setup creates.